 Primates do not belong in households.
-These wild animals are being bred to satisfy a demand for keeping a primate as a household pet.
-H.R.
-1776 – The Captive Primate Safety Act – will help end this trade.
+These wild animals are being bred to satisfy a demand for keeping exotic pets.
+The Captive Primate Safety Act will help end this trade.

 Did you know...

-- Since 1990, approximately 300 people have been injured by primates kept as so-called “exotic pets”
+Since 1990, approximately 300 people have been injured by primates kept as exotic pets

-The Captive Primate Safety Act will add non-human primates to a list of “prohibited wildlife species” which already includes, lions, tigers, and bears.
-The Act will restrict the transportation or transfer of these animals unless it is between an accredited facility that receives federal animal welfare inspects and prohibits direct human physical contact.
+The Captive Primate Safety Act will ban the private possession of non-human primates acquired after the bill’s passage and require current owners to register their animals so local first responders and law enforcement officials are aware of their presence.
+The Act will also restrict the transportation or transfer of these animals unless it is between an accredited facility that receives federal animal welfare inspections and restricts physical contact between the public and primates.

 Although the federal Animal Welfare Act provides some protection for non-human primates, it does not protect those animals in private homes.
-State laws also fail to provide adequate protection, if any at all, for primates.
+Although some states already prohibit the private possession of some or all primate species, other states fail to provide adequate protection, if any at all, for primates.

-The Captive Primate Safety Act (H.R.
-1776) will help end the trade of non-human primates.
+The Captive Primate Safety Act will help end the trade of non-human primates.
 Voice your support to protect these innocent creatures.